Timelordlulu/Blog/_posts/2021-07-24-Simple-Database-Implementation-(Storage).md

   of which you need to worry about for this lab); and,
 * A catalog that stores information about available tables and their schemas

-This article will focus on the storage part of the database, including the implementation of classes to manage tuples, and how BufferPool, HeapFile, and HeapPage interact with these classes.
+This article will focus on the storage part of the database, including the implementation of classes to manage tuples, and how `BufferPool`, `HeapFile`, and `HeapPage` interact with these classes.

 ## Class Diagram
 ![Class-Diagram](/images/SimpleDB-Storage.jpg){:class="align-center"}